About the Knox Gallery

 The facility offers two separate gallery rooms available for event rental, the Depot and the Event Room.
 The newly renovated College Station Depot is now a large open art gallery space that can accommodate 120 people for a sit down meal and 200 people for a standing reception in one room.
 The Event Room is an intimate and private separate art gallery space that can accommodate 50 people for a sit down meal and 80 people for a standing reception.
 You can rent both rooms to facilitate your event needs.
 See EVENT RENTAL for more information.

 Wine Depot Bar

 The glassed in porch of the Depot and spacious adjoining decks with exterior seating houses the Wine Depot Bar.
-Our wine menu boasts over 100 different types of wines and beer.
+Our wine menu boasts over 50 different types of wines and beer.
 We are a retailer, so you can enjoy your wine here while touring the gallery, or take it with you.
-We release new wines, available in wine flights and also by the glass, every Thursday, 7:00-10:00, with live music.
+We release new wines, available in wine flights and also by the glass.
 This is a great place to meet friends!

 The College Station Depot · A Unique Texas Landmark